tromp/cuckoo/README.md

 Cuckoo Cycle is the first graph-theoretical Proof-Of-Work.
-Keyed hash functions define arbitrarily large random graphs, in which certain fixed size subgraphs occur with suitably small probability.
+Keyed hash functions define arbitrarily large random graphs, in which certain fixed-size subgraphs occur with suitably small probability.
-Asking for a cycle, or a clique, is a close analogue of asking for a chain or cluster of primes numbers, which were adopted as the number-theoretic Proof-of-work in Primecoin and Riecoin.
+Asking for a cycle, or a clique, is a close analogue of asking for a chain or cluster of primes numbers, which were adopted as the number-theoretic Proof-of-work in Primecoin and Riecoin, respectively.

-Mining is generally considered to be inherently power hungry but it need not be.
-It’s a consequence of making the proof of work computationally intensive.
-If computation is minimized in favor of random access to main memory (incurring long latencies), then mining will require relatively little power.

 Cuckoo Cycle represents a breakthrough in three important ways: